seanbreckenridge/ttally/P_README.md

 perl -E 'print "`"x3, "\n"'
 ```

-Whenever I run any of those aliases, it opens an interactive interface like this:
+Whenever I run any of those aliases, it inspects the model in the config file, dynamically creates and runs an interactive interface like this:

 <img src="https://raw.githubusercontent.com/seanbreckenridge/autotui/master/.assets/builtin_demo.gif">

-... which saves that information to a JSON file:
+... which saves some information I enter to a JSON file:

 ```json
 [